Book with Confidence – Covid Update

 Calafate - Chaltén - Torres del Paine - Ushuaia

-Your trip to discover the best of Patagonian landscapes welcomes you with open arms!
-Upon arrival, we will bring you to your hotel and have the remainder of your day to relax or explore the surroundings.
+Continue your trip to discover the best of Patagonian by boarding board your bus back to El Calafate.
+The 3-hour drive back will be a good opportunity to relax while enjoying the passing landscapes out your window.
+Upon arrival, the bus will drop you at your hotel and you’ll have the remainder of your day to relax or explore the surroundings.

 But there is much more to see in El Calafate than glaciers.
 Make the most of your free day and discover other secret gems of the region.

 Our recommended activities in El Calafate for your free day:

 Start the day with a pick-up at your hotel, travel to Puerto Bandera and embark on an 8- hour nautical safari to discover secluded glaciers and waterfalls of Glacier National Park that can be only reached by boat!